Course overview

 - Basic Concepts

-- Models Of Festivals
+- Models of Festival

-- Experience And Metrics
+- Experience and Metrics

 Course learning outcomes

-- Describe the various career pathways within arts/cultural festivals and reflect on how these relate to their own graduate career aspirations
+- Describe the various career pathways within arts/cultural festivals and reflect on how these relate to their own graduate career aspirations.